Red Hen Publications

 In Book 1 it took until half-way through their first term for her to connect with Harry and Ron at all.

 This tripod continued pretty much without anything to disrupt the balance of the relationships through Book 2.
-And all three of them were still essentially children throughout Book 2, even taking into account Hermione’s crush on Lockhart.
+And all three of them were still essentially children throughout Book 2, even taking into account Hermione’s little crush on Lockhart.

 In Book 3, however, first Ron, and then Harry spent most of the year mad at her.
 And she was too overstressed and unhappy to get mad right back at them.
 Ron also moved into the earliest stages of his really “bad patch” of adolescence during that period.